zeropointnine/tts-audiobook-tool/README.md

     pip install torch==2.6.0 --index-url https://download.pytorch.org/whl/cu126

-Finally, install Flash attention and Triton.
+Finally, install Flash Attention.
 The procedure for doing so varies by operating system.
-On Windows, I'm using a wheel with the filename `flash_attn-2.7.4+cu126torch2.6.0cxx11abiFALSE-cp311-cp311-win_amd64.whl` and installed Triton using `pip install triton-windows==3.2.0.post19`.
+On Windows, I'm using a wheel that has the filename `flash_attn-2.7.4+cu126torch2.6.0cxx11abiFALSE-cp311-cp311-win_amd64.whl`.

 ## Install for Chatterbox TTS: